-How do we create a classroom community that is a safe learning environment for students to take risks and discuss difficult topics?
+How do we create a welcoming classroom community that fosters a sense of belonging and supports genuine learning?

 Faculty are also invited to nominate graduate students from their departments whom they believe are excellent candidates for this fellowship.
-To do so, please email Jesse Summers at firstname.lastname@example.org.
+To do so, please email Katherine Jo at firstname.lastname@example.org.